Written by: Bonnie Feldman, DDS, MBA, Anna Simon, BS

 Brush up on the basics

-While some of you may already have some background knowledge on small fiber neuropathy, let’s take a moment to review the basics.
-The following pages provide a comprehensive overview of small fiber neuropathy:
+Some of you may already have some background knowledge on small fiber neuropathy.
+Regardless, let’s take a moment to review the basics.
+Next, the following pages provide a comprehensive overview of small fiber neuropathy:

 - Johns Hopkins: Small Fiber Sensory Neuropathy